instret/rust-book/src/ch10-03-lifetime-syntax.md

 use the lifetime parameter in the body of the struct definition.
 This annotation means an instance of `ImportantExcerpt` can’t outlive the reference it holds in its `part` field.

+>| That also increases the impossibility of implementing the list in Rust :/ Because you cannot easily bind a reference that live outside a code block, which makes the `next` and `prev` pointer hard to implement, as they may point to a object that created in other scope and have different lifetimes.

 The `main` function here creates an instance of the `ImportantExcerpt` struct that holds a reference to the first sentence of the `String` owned by the